 The Pebble Project is 100% owned by the Pebble Partnership.
-As a partnership is not a taxable entity for U.S. tax purposes, tax liabilities accrue to each partner based on its proportionate share of the income from the project in a fiscal period.
+As a partnership is not a taxable entity for U.S. tax purposes; tax liabilities accrue to each partner based on its proportionate share of the income from the project in a fiscal period.

-The economic analysis assumed that the Project would be subject to tax as if it was held 100% by a U.S. corporate resident entity.
+The economic analysis assumed that the Project would be subject to tax as if it were held 100% by a U.S. corporate resident entity.
 This approach has been taken to facilitate comparison to other mining projects that are owned on a 100% basis.

 Taxable income from sales of concentrate produced from the Project will be subject to taxation by multiple levels of government.
-Given that the Pebble Project is one of the world's most significant copper-gold deposits, tax revenues derived from mining would contribute significantly to US Federal, State and local governments.
-The following tax regimes were incorporated in the post-tax analysis: US Federal Income Tax, Alaska State Income Tax, Alaska Severance Tax, Alaska State

-Royalty Tax and Alaska Mining License Tax.
+Given that the Pebble Project is one of the world's most significant copper-gold deposits, tax revenues derived from mining would contribute significantly to U.S. Federal, State and local governments.
+The following tax regimes were incorporated in the post-tax analysis: U.S. Federal Income Tax, Alaska State Income Tax, Alaska Severance Tax, Alaska State Royalty Tax, and Alaska Mining License Tax.
 Taxes were calculated based on currently-enacted United States and State of Alaska tax laws and regulations under the Internal Revenue Code (IRC).

-Using long-term metal prices, the total taxes payable for the Base Case over the 20-year operating period are estimated to be \$3.6 billion, including \$1.4 billion in federal income tax, \$1.7 billion in State income taxes, royalty and mining license taxes and \$500 million in municipal severance and property taxes.
+Using long-term metal prices, assuming 2% Gold Royalty and 6% Silver Royalty, the total taxes payable for the Base Case over the 20-year operating period are estimated to be \$3.6 billion, including \$1.4 billion in federal income tax, \$1.7 billion in State income taxes, royalty and mining license taxes, and \$0.5 billion in municipal severance and property taxes.
+Assuming 10% Gold Royalty and 30% Silver Royalty, the total taxes payable for the Base Case over the 20-year operating period are estimated to be \$3.4 billion, including \$1.3 billion in federal income tax, \$1.6 billion in State income taxes, royalty and mining license taxes, and \$0.5 billion in municipal severance and property taxes.

-At current prevailing metal prices, total taxes payable for the Base Case over the 20 year operating period are estimated to be \$6.0 billion, including \$2.5 billion in Federal income tax, \$2.9 billion in State income taxes, royalty and mining license taxes and \$600 million in municipal severance and property taxes.
+At metal prices defined in Section 19.2, (Oct 2021), assuming 2% Gold Royalty and 6% Silver Royalty, total taxes payable for the Base Case over the 20-year operating period are estimated to be \$5.9 billion, including \$2.4 billion in Federal income tax, \$2.9 billion in State income taxes, royalty and mining license taxes, and \$0.6 billion in municipal severance and property taxes.
+Assuming 10% Gold Royalty and 30% Silver Royalty, total taxes payable for the Base Case over the 20-year operating period are estimated to be \$5.7 billion, including \$2.4 billion in Federal income tax, \$2.8 billion in State income taxes, royalty and mining license taxes, and \$0.6 billion in municipal severance and property taxes.

-22.6.2 US Federal and Alaska State Corporate Income Tax
+22.6.2 U.S. Federal and Alaska State Corporate Income Tax